arsho/CBPen/readme.md

 &check; The monitor combines reports from multiple scanners and prepares a central report.

-&cross; Must support multiple concurrent users and require user authentication.
+&check; Must support multiple concurrent users and require user authentication.

 ### Features